ballesterus/UPhO/README.md

 # UPhO

 UPhO find orthologs with and without inparalogs from input gene family trees.
-Refer to the Documentation.pdf for instructions on usage installation and dependencies.
+Refer to the Documentation.pdf for more detailed explanations on its usage, installation and dependencies.
 Type UPhO.py -h for help.

 The only input requierement for UPhO is a tree (or trees) in newick format in which the leaves are named with a species idenfifier, a field separator, and sequence identifier.
 By default, the field separator is the charater "|"  but custom delimiters can be defined.
 Examples of trees to test UPhO are provided in the TestData folder.